-VoltBalance= 3.500 V: There are two ways to use the connected 4sbalancer (sold separately).
+VoltBalance= 3.500 V: There are two ways to use the built-in balancer.
 Both uses this value as the starting point when the balancing procedures are initiated.
-This value shall normally not be set below 3.4 V. If you do not have a 4sbalancer these settings will be used to calculate how big the unbalance is.
+This value shall normally not be set below 3.4 V. If you do not activate the balancer, these settings will be used to calculate how big the unbalance is.

 VoltDifference= 0.000 V: This is the first and simplest balancing alternative.
 If this value is set (recommended value: 0.050 V) then when the first cell has passed the BalanceVolt-value (during charging) and the voltage difference between two cells exceeds the VoltDifference-value the balancing will start and proceed as long as the BalanceVolt-value is exceeded and the unbalance remains.
 But since the balancing current is low (0.2 A) and that balancing is done only while charging, this method only works when the battery bank is reasonable well matched (all cells have close capacity values).
 Otherwise, the second method is recommended.
-(Or you can replace the resistors in the 4sbalancer with ones with lower resistance (the ones installed are on 33 ohm each) to increase the current to be able to handle larger unbalances.
-But then ensure that the produced heat can be ventilated away)